 USDA designates Texas counties as Primary Natural Disaster Areas

-Agriculture Secretary Sonny Perdue designated three Texas counties as primary natural disaster areas on Feb.
-11, 2020.
-Producers in Glasscock, Starr, and Sterling counties who suffered losses due to recent drought may be eligible for U.S. Department of Agriculture (USDA) Farm Service Agency (FSA) emergency loans.
+Agriculture Secretary Sonny Perdue has designated four Texas counties as primary natural disaster areas.
+Producers in Austin, Brooks, Hidalgo, and McMullen counties who suffered losses due to recent drought may be eligible for U.S. Department of Agriculture (USDA) Farm Service Agency (FSA) emergency loans.

 This natural disaster designation allows FSA to extend much-needed emergency credit to producers recovering from natural disasters.
 Emergency loans can be used to meet various recovery needs including the replacement of essential items such as equipment or livestock, reorganization of a farming operation or the refinance of certain debts.

-Producers in the contiguous Texas counties of Brooks, Coke, Hidalgo, Howard, Jim Hogg, Martin, Midland, Mitchell, Reagan, Tom Green, Upton, and Zapata are also eligible to apply for emergency loans.
+Producers in the contiguous Texas counties of Atascosa, Cameron, Colorado, Duval, Fayette, Fort Bend, Jim Hogg, Jim Wells, Kenedy, Kleberg, La Salle, Live Oak, Starr, Waller, Washington, Webb, Wharton, and Willacy, are also eligible to apply for emergency loans.

 FSA will review the loans based on the extent of losses, security available and repayment ability.